Sooji kheer or Rava kheer is a quick, easy and tasty pudding made with semolina, milk, nuts and flavored with cardamom powder.

 - 1 tablespoon cow's ghee (clarified butter) - reduce the amount of ghee to ½ or ¼ tablespoon if you prefer

 - Heat ghee in a pan.
-Then add cashews and saute for about a minute on a low flame.
+Then add cashewnuts and sauté for about a minute on low heat.

 - Add sooji and fry till the sooji becomes fragrant.

 - Stir continuously so that the sooji gets fried evenly.
-This takes about 3 to 4 minutes on a low flame.
-The cashews would also become golden by then.
+This takes about 3 to 4 minutes on a low heat.
+The cashewnuts would also become golden by then.

 - Add milk and stir.